Fostering Multilingualism for Inclusion in Education and Society

 Societies become a ring of interconnected people who share a common modality; language has been a linguistic system on which societies have been built upon or can be torn down.
 Language allows us to express thoughts, feelings and ideas.
 It also does the work of exposing us to differences and uniqueness in the practices within the ambient of what every individual practices.

-Do languages represent who we are?
+Do languages represent who we are on International Mother Language Day?

 Yes, languages represent who we are.
 It gives a headnote about where each humans hail from or where they have successfully lived.
 Definitely as social language represents who every individual is, it meanwhile represents how societies like languages evolve; developing over time.